 Types of cancers using palliative chemotherapy

 In the case of pancreatic cancer, palliative chemo can help cope with pain, improve function, and increase life expectancy.
-It also reduces or slows down the symptoms like loss of appetite, and constipation.
+It also reduces or slows down symptoms like loss of appetite, and constipation.
 This treatment also helps in non-small lung cancer because it relieves pain, and improves dyspnea and cough.
 While in breast cancer patients, it reduces fatigue and improves the quality of life.
 Palliative chemo can be helpful in many other types of cancer.
 More research needs to be done to find the possible benefits of this treatment.

 What should you ask your doctor?

 You should not hesitate to ask questions from your doctor.
 After all, it is your body, and you should know all the information about it.
-Don’t be afraid to get a second opinion, if you are in doubt or feel that the doctor might not give you the honest answers.
+Don't be afraid to get a second opinion, if you are in doubt or feel that the doctor might not give you honest answers.
 You should be aware of your situation and all the treatment options available.
 The questions you can ask are: What is the response rate of my cancer?
 What would be the duration of the treatment?
 What are the possible side effects?

 So, be frank and clarify your every doubt with your specialist.
 Ask about the treatment plan and goals, and also tell them about your expectations.